Irkay: Culture

 The people in Irkay are known for their continuous cultural activities.
 Some of these activities include, going down to the river every 3rd week in August and have a picnic where all the residents sing and dance the traditional Lebanese dabke, after enjoying a feast finishing off the traditional Lebanese folklore.
 Dabke was practiced as well in the main Saha of Erkay before changing its functionality from circular stair like structure, close to the Roman amphitheater, and plenty of Quina trees to a boring roundabout and a tree.
 Inhabitants used to not only meet for dabke each weekend but used the Saha as a social place and connectivity.
 The Saha long time ago was used as well as a meeting place for mothers and women to do the laundry.

 Erkay has its own mayor, elected by the public every four years.
 His job is to oversee the government projects such as, maintenance, schools, and clinics, he also communicates with the government, on behalf of the people, to tell them about their concerns and needs.
 Furthermore, there is a reward given by Irkay to the students, in each grade, who achieve the highest marks at the end of each year.

-Traditionally all the houses are built from red bricks and white stone.
-They also each have a garden where many residents grow their own vegetables and fruits.
+Traditionally all the houses are built from concrete blocks or Stone.
+They also each have a garden where many residents grow their own vegetables and fruits, which isn’t practicef anymore.

 Traditionally houses were made out of stone and hay-mud mixture following the traditional Lebanese houses that contain the Dar, with a small welcoming terrace for visitors.
 With the advancement and change of socio-political factors, some of the houses that have a design or aesthetic approach not relatable to the Lebanese culture started to appear.
 Architect clients wanted to copy paste some of the designs found on Google without really thinking the cultural side.

 Some families are still preserving the cultural side.
 Documentation on this matter might be enriching.

 The cultural aspect of Erkay has changed over time with flagrant presence of political signs and symbols of Hizbollah and Amal, and the activities that used to be practiced such as dabke changed into Muslim events and mainly practices of grief the dead and similar extreme religious events.
 The general spirit has transformed which position some of the inhabitants as marginalized, and in constant tension.

 This has created a clear social segmentation and transformation for the inhabitants by muting independent individuals that doesn't adhere to any of the political parties that exist.
 With an infiltration of extreme religious bias sometimes dangerous which mutes freedom of opinion and existence of others.
 Which pushed some to flee the area, or fight their way of what resembles them.

 Aside this, inhabitants practice hunting in the area, where they hunt birds and wild pigs to sell them for Christians in the surrounding.

+Cultural clashes exist in Erkay, as some got attacked for political reasons, some have faced imposition of religion and Faith.